DovetailSoftware/bolt/readme.md

 ### Customizing the Dovetail Bolt Quick Links

-You can customize the Quick Links shown on the Schema page (schema.asp), which are global and seen by all Dovetai Bolt users.
+You can customize the Quick Links shown on the Schema page (schema.asp), which are global and seen by all Dovetail Bolt users.
 By default, they link to a set of tables and views.

 You can modify <i>inc/quicklinks.inc</i> with any text editor.
 The file is an array.
 Each element in the array is an object name and its object ID.